 We believe that the educational, social and emotional needs of each child are best served in a small-scale environment.
 We operate our school along the lines of a caring, extended ‘family’ where the classes do not exceed more than 14 children per session.
 This is sufficiently small for children and teachers to get to know each other well, to feel an important part of the whole group and consequently develop a much stronger sense of personal and communal responsibility.

 As a small school we are able to tailor our curriculum to suit the specific needs of each individual child, ensuring that no child is ever academically left behind or socially excluded.
 We are also able to offer flexi-schooling, designed to support those parents who also home educate their children.
-The New Forest Small School is a member of Human Scale Education and has links with Education Otherwise, a home schooling organisation.
+The New Forest Small School is a member of Human Scale Education.

 At a time when local infant and primary classes have numbers of 30+ children per class, we offer parents a small, family-like environment for children.
 While the government talks about (but fails to implement) smaller class sizes, we are a school with a total intake of 70 children.
 With a staff to pupil ratio of approximately 1 to 8 over the whole school we are able to ensure that no child is left behind, and that each child has a unique level of care and assistance.
 Educational research has consistently shown the advantages a small school has over larger institutions.
 For example: ‘Issues in Educational Research Vol. 6’ (1) M. Mok and M. Flynn conclude –